aidanthewiz/VibeCity/artifacts/architecture.md

 ![System Context Diagram](https://raw.githubusercontent.com/aidanthewiz/VibeCity/master/artifacts/SystemContextDiag.PNG)

-This diagram shows the VibeCity System in scope of the interactions between it, internal processes, and external users as well as software.
+This diagram shows the VibeCity System, users, and the interactions between them.
+At a high level, users interact with the VibeCity system to form parties of users that listen to music together and to rate songs.
+The VibeCity system is where all of our software is maintained, such as our application, the backend behind parties and ratings, and the server we use to transfer all the data to/from the application.
+Our database system includes the data needed for our app to have users, parties, and track ratings.

 |     Context       |     User Story ID   |
 |-------------------|:-------------------:|